 Yes, you can transfer other existing ISAs to a Lifetime ISA and benefit from the 25% government bonus.

-Transfers from existing ISAs to a Lifetime ISA do not count towards your overall ISA allowance (£20,000 for the 2017/18 tax year).
-However, they will count towards your Lifetime ISA allowance (£4,000 for the 2017/18 tax year).
+If you transfer from an ISA to a Lifetime ISA, your transfer won’t count towards your overall ISA allowance (£20,000 for the 2017/18 tax year).
+But it will count towards your Lifetime ISA allowance (£4,000 for the 2017/18 tax year).

 Different rules apply when transferring a Help to Buy ISA in 2017/18.